Construction Helpful Links:

 Certificate of Habitability and Fire Inspections

-The certificate of habitability ordinance requires that the owner of the property obtain a Certificate of Habitability annually and whenever there is a change of occupancy.
+The Certificate of Habitability Ordinance requires that the owner of any property that is being sold or rented obtain a Certificate of Habitability whenever there is a change in occupancy.
+An annual inspection is also required for Rental Properties.

 The certificate MUST be obtained before the new occupancy takes place.